 The goals and objectives to be addressed in the self-evaluation materials are stated in Simpson College Faculty Handbook Part II: Personnel Policies Section 7.
-Student evaluations along with any other supporting documentation may be included in the selfevaluation sent to the chairperson or other designated supervisor, the FPC, and the academic dean.
-Other appropriate supporting documentation might include a postsabbatical report and the resulting letter from FPC, copies of grant proposals, letters from outside collaborators, etc. Supervisors will meet with the faculty to discuss the criteria addressed.
+Student evaluations along with any other supporting documentation may be included in the self-evaluation sent to the chairperson or other designated supervisor, the FPC, and the academic dean.
+Other appropriate supporting documentation might include a post-sabbatical report and the resulting letter from FPC, copies of grant proposals, letters from outside collaborators, etc. Supervisors will meet with the faculty to discuss the criteria addressed.
 Chairpersons' evaluations are presented to the FPC, the dean and the evaluated faculty.
 Peer evaluations are required by at least two persons nominated by the faculty member being evaluated.
 The peer evaluations are to assist the faculty member in continuing to pursue professional development and improve performance.

-If the evaluated faculty is a chairperson, at least two tenured peers from the Simpson College faculty (one of whom should be from within the same department as the faculty member under review, if possible) should be invited to serve as peer evaluators.
+If the evaluated faculty is a chairperson, a tenured member of the faculty (from within the same department as the faculty member under review, if possible) should be invited to serve as peer evaluator, in addition to the two faculty members from outside the department.